mattss/emacs.d/README.rst

 ============

-Ensure that ``emacs``, ``cask` and ``virtualenv`` are all available as executables on your shell's $PATH.
+Ensure that ``emacs``, ``cask` and ``virtualenv`` are all available as an executable on your shell's $PATH.

 OSX
 ---